You can be a victim of cancer, or a survivor of cancer. It’s a mindset.

-However no benefit is payable in event of death of the life insured, maturity or surrender of policy.
+However, no benefit is payable in event of the death of the life insured, maturity or surrender of the policy.

 3 claims are permissible provided there is a gap of 365 days between two critical illnesses, and the critical illnesses fall under different groups.
 No cap on the claim amounts is mentioned for Multi claim options.

 Availability of the multi-claim option is a desirable feature of the policy.

 You can avail tax benefits from premium and claim amount under Section 80D and Section 10 (10D) by investing in the critical illness plan.